 Social selling isn’t about aggressively promoting yourself on social media.
 Rather, it’s the way you directly and indirectly promote yourself through your social media behavior.

-A quick response (just like being the first to pick up the sales call) gives you the best chance to convert inquiries into leads, and leads into sales.
+A quick response to customer feedback (just like being the first to pick up the sales call) provides the best chance to answer questions, address concerns and build rapport.
+This practice will help you convert inquiries into leads, and leads into sales.

 17. Use customer feedback to identify referral opportunities.